pachyderm/pachyderm/doc/docs/1.9.x/reference/pachctl/pachctl_logs.md

   -f, --follow            Follow logs as more are created.
   -h, --help              help for logs
-      --inputs string     Filter for log lines generated while processing these files (accepts PFS paths or file hashes) --job string        Filter for log lines from this job (accepts job ID) --master            Return log messages from the master process (pipeline must be set).
+      --inputs string     Filter for log lines generated while processing these files (accepts PFS paths or file hashes) -j, --job string        Filter for log lines from this job (accepts job ID) --master            Return log messages from the master process (pipeline must be set).
   -p, --pipeline string   Filter the log for lines from this pipeline (accepts pipeline name)
       --raw               Return log messages verbatim from server.